J0hn-B/gitops_workflow/readme.md

 # Gitops workflow

+GitOps is a way to do Kubernetes cluster management and application delivery using declarative manifests that can be treated as code.
-This example code will deploy the openfaas helm chart using a set of different tools.
+This example code will deploy the [openfaas](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas) helm chart using a set of different tools.

-This is a good starting point when first discovering how resources can be managed through a gitops workflow.
+This is a good starting point when first discovering how helm charts/yaml manifests can be managed through a gitops workflow.

+At a glance:

+- terraform helm provider is used to deploy openfaas

+- flux operator is used to deploy openfaas

+- argocd operator is used to deploy openfaas

+Follow the "How to" instructions for single command deployment using `make`

+Access openfaas UI in: <http://localhost:8080/>

+> Note: Flux is installed using terraform flux provider as there is no helm chart available yet.

 ## Prerequisites